 In the event that we do actually get rain:

-That’s my tips and what we as a household do to try to reduce our water consumption.
-Please let me know what you think of these ideas, and also if you have some great tips for me, I’d love to hear about it <3
+Guys and gals, water recycling is not for sissies!
+It can me time consuming (the laundry is the worst), but we’re in crisis mode!
+I would implore you all to do what you can, save, recycle…any and everything!
+These are just my simple tips and what we as a household do to try to reduce our water consumption.
+Please let me know what you think of these ideas, and also if you have some good water recycling tips for me!